archiedevper/arturboyun/README.md

 ### Information:
 - 🔭 I’m currently working on freelance and GameDev projects.
 - 🌱 I’m currently learning more about C++ and C# with SFML.
+- 😊 I’m looking for friends from IT industry.
 - 🤔 I’m looking for help with GameDev projects.
 - 💬 Ask me about Python, JavaScript, C# or C++.